tulu1688/MLCourses/HandOnML/notes.md

     - Quadratic Discriminant Analysis (QDA)

 # Section 34: Principal Component Analysis
+- From the `m` independent variables of the dataset, PCA extracts `p ≤ m` new independent variables that explain the most variance of the dataset, __regardless of the dependent variable__
-- In probability theory and statistics, variance is the expectation of the squared deviation of a random variable from its mean
+    - `Variance`: In probability theory and statistics, variance is the expectation of the squared deviation of a random variable from its mean
+    - The new `p` independent variables are not in the original independent variables.
+It's the main different of `Feature selection` and `Feature extraction`
 - PCA extracts the top principal components (independent variables).
-Top principal variables has the largest `varience`
+Top principal variables has the maximum `variance`
 - `In probability theory and statistics, variance is the expectation of the squared deviation of a random variable from its mean`
 - After extracts these top principal components, we can easily visualize the results